 White at West Northamptonshire agrees: "Not everyone wants to use a website, so instead of channel shift, we've provided technology shift.
 West Northamptonshire Council now has bots for email and voice, resulting in 24/7 customer channel contact."

-- We wanted to keep all channels open, but buy using automation, we are making sure that all channels are sustainable. - Kevin White, Head of Digital Services, West Northamptonshire Council
+We wanted to keep all channels open, but buy using automation, we are making sure that all channels are sustainable.

+- Kevin White, Head of Digital Services, West Northamptonshire Council says Cheryl Doran, Assistant Director IT of the platform at Birmingham City Council.

 West Northamptonshire Council is using automation to ensure it does not disengage with any community in its borough, no matter their level of technology maturity and experience.

 "BRUM account is the technology platform for being able to provide those excellent online experiences that the council wants to provide for our citizens.
 By giving them some key information in one place, that is easy to access, and it's easy for us to scale,"